8000 Batten Arts and Letters Building

 For current MA candidates, the certificate will be awarded at the time of graduation on certification of the completion of requirements by the graduate program director in accordance with the policies of the University Registrar.
 For those already holding the MA in History, who are completing the certificate beyond the degree, the certificate will be awarded on completion of the 12 hours of required coursework as certified by the graduate program director in accordance with the policies and procedures of the University Registrar.

 Students pursuing the Graduate Certificate are subject to all GPA and other requirements and policies of the department, college and university applicable to students pursuing a degree in the MA in History program.

 HIST 539.
 Politics and Society in East Asia Since 1945.
 3 Credits.

 This course explores the political and social developments in Japan, China, and Korea since the end of World War II.

 This course is an examination of the ways historians have addressed specific issues in African-American history.

 HIST 570.
-Democracy and Development in Modern Latin America.
+Struggle for Democracy and Development in Latin America.
 3 Credits.